Wisdom Teeth IN GAITHERSBURG, SILVER SPRING AND FREDERICK, MD

 You’ve been told you need your wisdom teeth out.
 What’s next?

 The removal of wisdom teeth is a routine procedure in our office, but it probably doesn’t feel that way to you.
 For many of our patients, just hearing the words “surgery” and “extraction” tends to bring up some fears.
-Dr. Romanow, Dr. Wentworth and Dr. Leonard want you to know that wisdom teeth extraction is safe, quick, and comfortable.
+Dr. Romanow and Dr. Wentworth want you to know that wisdom teeth extraction is safe, quick, and comfortable.

 What are wisdom teeth, anyway?